openai/chz/docs/05_blueprint.md

 If `chz` sees `field=value`, this is similar to `X(field=value)`.
 But if `chz` sees `field=value field.a=1 field.b=2`, this is similar to `X(field=value(a=1, b=2))`.

-For a full explanation of the Blueprint algorithm, see [05_blueprint.md#blueprint-algorithm].
+For a full explanation of the Blueprint algorithm, see [Blueprint Algorithm](#blueprint-algorithm).

 ### Discovery and interpretation of valid polymorphic values